LLNL/dataracebench/README.md

 --tsan     : compile and test all benchmarks with clang ThreadSanitizer --archer   : compile and test all benchmarks with Archer
---inspector: compile and test all benchmarks with Intel Inspector
+--inspector: compile and test all benchmarks with Intel Inspector --customize : compile and test customized test list and tools
 ```

 More information: [User Guide](https://github.com/LLNL/dataracebench/wiki/User-Guide)